astronoize/BHA6-BLS-Ethan/_posts/2019-03-04-Midterm Final Project Presentation.md

 ![science]({{site.baseurl}}/images/midterm presentation/medium.jpg)

-First of all, most important thing is making tray using an laser cut acrylic, instead of petridish.
+First of all, most important thing is making tray using an laser cut acrylic, instead of petri dish.
 The transparent acrylic is cut into a desired shape through laser cutting, Make a barrier so that the medium doesn't flow.